Zenduty/docs/docs/Fabric.md

 id: Fabric
 title: Crashlytics Fabric
 ---
-Crashlytics Fabric allows for for crash reporting, application logging, online review and statistical analysis of application logs..
+Crashlytics Fabric allows for for crash reporting, application logging, online review and statistical analysis of application logs.
 To integrate Fabric with Zenduty, complete the following steps:

 ## In Zenduty: